pouriavelaei/math-adventure-grade3/README.md

-# math-adventure-grade3
+# Multiplication Adventure

- An interactive educational game for teaching multiplication to third-grade elementary students.
+An interactive educational game for third-grade elementary students.

+## About

+This game helps students practice multiplication through interactive questions, scoring, and immediate feedback.

+## Technologies

+- HTML
+- CSS
+- JavaScript

+## Educational Goal

+To strengthen students' understanding and practice of multiplication in an engaging and interactive way.